The need for a mobile presence is growing increasingly important for today's businesses.

 "If they don't seek to understand what your objective is, then run away," Acuña said.

 You also want to consider pricing when hiring a developer.
 While everyone aims to get the best price possible, sometimes being quoted a cost that is well below everyone else's offer can be a red flag.

 "If it's really cheap, it's too good to be true," Acuña said.

 You should also take into account what type of mobile apps the firm has created in the past, how those mobile apps look and operate, the type of payment plan the company requires, if the firm will work on updates after the launch, and whether they will provide you with the source code after finishing the project.

 Types of applications

-People are most familiar with business-to-customer applications, such as apps that are mobile versions of companies’ websites, apps that influence interaction between a business and customers, or fun apps that draw attention to a business's brand.
+The apps most people are familiar with are business-to-customer applications.
+These include apps that are mobile versions of a company' website, apps that influence interaction between a business and customers, or fun apps that draw attention to a business's brand.